secretgraph/secretgraph/README.md

 ## Actions

--   view
+-   view (Content, Cluster) affects (Content, Cluster):
+    -   for Cluster:
         -   includeTags: like param, include only contents with tag
         -   excludeTags: like param, exclude contents with tag, default: \[type=PrivateKey\]
--   delete
+-   delete (Content, Cluster):
+    -   for Cluster:
         -   includeTags: like param, include only contents with tag
         -   excludeTags: like param, exclude contents with tag, default: \[\]
+-   update (Content, Cluster) affects (Content, Cluster) (has default view permission):
--   update:
+    -   for Cluster:
+        -   includeTags: like param, include only contents with tag
+        -   excludeTags: like param, exclude contents with tag,
     -   freeze: cannot update after being viewed
     -   restricted: raise priority among filters only explicit specified
     -   requiredKeys: require keys within array for encryption
     -   injectedTags: force inject tags
     -   allowedTags: allow only tags specified here (if set)
--   push (only contentAction):
+-   push (Content):
     -   freeze: cannot update after be viewed
     -   updateable: can update newly created content
     -   requiredKeys: require keys within array for encryption